JanssenProject/jans/docs/janssen-server/developer/agama/programming-guide/key-traits/README.md

 ## About parameters

 An important syntactical restriction is that *list*s and *map*s can be passed as parameters only in the form of variables.
-This forces developers write succint directive statements but may require adding some extra preceding lines of code.
+This forces developers write succinct directive statements but may require adding some extra preceding lines of code.
 In general this tends to produce shorter, easier-to-read, less cluttered lines of code.

 As an example, suppose there exists a directive called `Centroid` that computes the geometric centroid of a triangle.
 This directive would receive three params with the (_x_, _y_) coordinates of the triangle.
 In this case, the following would be syntactically illegal: